We must do more to show the impact of supported housing

 But after years of lobbying the challenge now switches back to the housing sector.
 How can we better evidence the impact that supported housing has?
 And what metrics do we use that will appeal to politicians focused on outcomes, not outputs.

 At ForViva, we are already on this journey.
-Findings from our Amblecote Gardens development in Salford showed 90% of residents felt less stressed after moving to the scheme, 100% of people said they are eating better and gaining weight and 90% of customers told us they feel more confident and less isolated because of activities on offer.
+Findings from our Amblecote Gardens development in Salford showed 90% of residents felt less stressed after moving to the scheme, 100% of people said they are eating better and gaining weight and 90% of tenants told us they feel more confident and less isolated because of activities on offer.

 The figures evidence that the scheme is tackling big regional challenges around mental and physical health.